 alwaysAI offers a number of starter apps that make it easy to quickly deploy computer vision (CV) based applications.
 In this demo, I'm going to show you how to extend one of these starter apps and, hopefully, provide some insight about how you can create your own custom coputer vision apps.
 The app we're going to end up with is meant to be used on a conference booth, to track the number of attendees who stop by and provide some basic metrics on how much time they spend at the booth.

 alwaysAI, a developer platform that fast-tracks the creation and deployment of computer vision apps on edge devices, today announced significant momentum following the close of its Seed funding earlier this year.
 In addition to adding more than 500 developers to its beta program and expanding its corporate team, alwaysAI also formed two new partnerships for rapid computer vision prototype development and deepened its relationships with NVIDIA and Qualcomm Technologies, Inc.

-The process of developing computer vision applications has been greatly simplified by alwaysAI, which includes native support for both Windows and Linux, and enables developers to get started prototyping applications right away with very little setup required.
+The process of developing computer vision applications has been greatly simplified by alwaysAI, which includes native support for Windows, Mac and Linux, and enables developers to get started prototyping applications right away with very little setup required.